 Most of us obtain jobs through a multi-stage process.
 First you research the types of jobs you are qualified for and the types of employers you would like to work for.
 Then you try to convince specific employers to consider you for a job.
 Your first communication with your future employer is likely to be through a resume and application letter.
 These documents must persuade him or her to continue the conversation.

-Your resume and cover letter must be adapted to reflect your specific skills for a specific position.
+Your resume and application letter must be adapted to reflect your specific skills for a specific position.
 Find a detailed job advertisement for which you are at least mostly qualified (or will be upon graduation).
-Target your resume and cover letter for that position, then tell me about your choices in the cover memo.
+Target your resume and application letter for that position, then tell me about your choices in the cover memo.

-The cover memo will simply explain (list?) all the ways you targeted your resume and cover letter and why you did so. it can be short and informal.
-The cover memo and original resume will not be graded – unless they are missing.
+The cover memo will simply explain (list?) all the ways you adapted your resume and application letter to meet the specific needs of this job and employer.
+It can be short and informal.
+The cover memo and generic resume will not be graded – unless they are missing.

 The purpose of the resume is to describe your qualifications for a type of job.